 Reliability, Speed, and Performance

-When it comes to performance, the usage of NGINX web server provides blazing fast page speeds compared to the traditional Apache.
-They also utilize an array of tools such as CloudFlare’s CDN, enterprise grade SSD drives and several caching solutions, including their own custom built SuperCacher.
-While some of these are exclusive to higher tier plans, all hosting customers benefit from these performance oriented optimizations, most of which are implemented and operate behind the scenes.
+When it comes to performance, the usage of the NGINX web server provides blazing-fast page speeds compared to the traditional Apache.
+They also utilize an array of tools such as CloudFlare’s CDN, enterprise-grade SSD drives and several caching solutions, including their own custom-built SuperCacher.
+While some of these are exclusive to higher-tier plans, all hosting customers benefit from these performance-oriented optimizations, most of which are implemented and operate behind the scenes.

 There are very few companies that can compete with SiteGround’s focus in this department.
-Their devotion to feature development and state of the art infrastructure are unmatched, often leaps and bounds better than that of the closest competition.
-As they succeed where so many others fail, they are among the best in terms of uptime, speed and performance.
+Their devotion to feature development and state of the art infrastructure is unmatched, often leaps and bounds better than that of the closest competition.
+As they succeed where so many others fail, they are among the best in terms of uptime, speed, and performance.

 - 24/7 support via phone, live chat and tickets